eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 # Pre-requisites

 - For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
-In addition, you must create the namsepace first.
-    Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
+Run the following commands on OpenShift and IBM Cloud only.
+The `<namespace>` variable is the namespace into which you plan to install Codewind:
-    1. Create the namespace by entering: `oc create namespace <Codewind-namespace>`.
-    2. Run the following commands on only the Codewind namspace:
     - Switch to your Codewind-only namespace using: `oc project <Codewind-namespace>`.
     - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
     - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.

 - For IBM Public Cloud, you must install Keycloak and your remote Codewind in separate namespaces.
     Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind: